Shows a UI blocking informational dialog to the end user.

 }

-.then(function(actionName) {
+}).then(function(actionName) {

 if (actionName === 'LEAVE') {

-tecton.actions.openURL(urlRequested, { showInOverpanel: false, nativeBrowserIfInApp: false, requiresToken: false });
+tecton.actions.openURL('https://bit.ly/2KnkROu', { showInOverpanel: false, nativeBrowserIfInApp: false, requiresToken: false });

 }